revaturelabs/interviewquestions/InterviewSpecificQuestions/Java Automation/testing-fundamentals-IS.md

 ---

-47. What is the relation between Tester’s and Developer’s Mindsets?
+47.What is the relation between Tester’s and Developer’s Mindsets?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)